There are no mince pies in America. I repeat there are no mince pies in America.

 I can’t wait to introduce this delicious British institution to the Americans – especially as I’ve had to explain to my American pals many times that there is in actual fact no mince in mince meat.
 Though traditionally there was, and that’s how these cute little pies got their name.
 I”m not sure I would quite fancy the old fashioned version, though.
 Anyone ever tried one?

 There are many variations for mincemeat recipes, no doubt handed down through families, friends, cookbooks and more recently the internet.
-Most are abundant with refined white or soft brown sugar (which is actually white sugar with molasses added for colour, its not healthier – a frequent misconception).
-There is probably enough fructose sweetness from all of those dried fruits for you to do away with sugar altogether but I decided to opt for a little coconut palm sugar for texture and a caramelly flavour boost – though, with a mere 50g in this recipe its way less than you would usually find.
+Most have more added sugar than I’d like for a Natural Kitchen Adventures recipe, especially since the dried fruit is already so sweet, but I decided it did need a little boost.
+I’ve just added 50g sugar to my recipe which is way less than you would usually find.
 I’m certain I couldn’t taste the difference.
-I also didn’t want to add any candied peel (the word candied frightens me), and instead threw in an interesting mixed dried fruit mix.
+I also didn’t want to add any candied peel, and instead threw in an interesting mixed dried fruit mix.
 Do feel free to mix up your dried fruits – as long as you keep the weight / volume as below and pick a range of colours your mincemeat will be beautifully jewelled for Christmas.
 I also decided to go for butter instead of the traditional suet.
-Not because I think there is anything wrong with organic well sourced suet, just that its harder to come by in these ‘ere parts.
+Not because I think there is anything wrong with well sourced suet, just that its harder to come by in these ‘ere parts.

 The cooking methods also alter between recipes, some chefs favouring a long simmer, some no heating at all.
 For my basic method & what to include I consulted the legendary Mary Berry and also Joy of Baking and went somewhere in-between for my healthier take on the traditional classic.
 I hope you enjoy my slightly ‘wing-it’ (wunged?) version.